-The industry's overall job-growth rate is more than double that of the national average at 16 percent, with some roles expecting growth as high as 20 percent.2
+The industry's overall job-growth rate is much faster than the national average at 11 percent, with some roles expecting growth as high as 20 percent.3

 Learn more about the job titles, salaries, career-growth rates, and new roles for social workers with an MSW degree.

 Saint Mary’s Master of Social Work program is accredited by the Council on Social Work Education's (CSWE) Commission on Accreditation.
 CSWE is recognized by the Council for Higher Education Accreditation as the sole accrediting agency for social work education in the United States.
 With curriculum aligned to CSWE standards, the MSW program prepares students for state licensure eligibility.
 Applicants for social work licensure must also meet additional requirements in every state and U.S. territory, including but not limited to additional training, additional coursework, and supervised clinical experiences.
 For more information about the MSW program and social work licensure, see Earning Your Social Work License.